BigWonk/Cycle-Tracker/Ellie-cycle-tracker/README.md

 - Average cycle length tracking
 - Average period length tracking

-### 💕 Bloom Circles

-Bloom includes a circle-based feature that allows users to connect with other users.

-- Create a private circle
-- Generate a unique circle code
-- Join/follow an existing circle
-- Store circle ownership information
-- Track circle followers

 ### 🔐 Security

-Bloom is designed with privacy and security in mind.

 - Passwords are securely hashed
 - JWT is used for authentication